IB Geography: A Complete Guide (2025)

 Understanding the IB Geography grading system

-The grading system of IB Geography, like other IB subjects, follows a 7-point scale, with 7 being the highest attainable score.
+IB Geography is graded using the 7-point IB Grading Scale like any other IB subject, with 7 being the highest attainable score.
 The grade is a reflection of a student's overall performance in the course, including both external assessments (written examinations) and internal assessments (fieldwork report).
+The weightings of these components differ between Standard Level (SL) and Higher Level (HL) courses.

 Get expert help with your IB Geography